Myths Amid the Mists of Ireland

 History doesn’t repeat, but it sometimes rhymes, someone said (not Churchill).
 A modern extension to the Anglo-Irish relationship is Brexit and the so-called Irish Backstop.
 I’ll happily chat later about how the EU negotiators were very aware of the bad blood between Britain and Ireland in framing their Brexit demands.
 Just ask.

-But I don’t want to wear out my welcome, so let me put back my map of our cruise with its Churchill venues, end with a story, and then answer any questions.
+But I don’t want to wear out my welcome, so let me put up my map of our cruise with its Churchill venues, end with a story, and then answer any questions.

 Eddie’s Shannon experience